 Senior Case Manager / Loan Processor

 Director of Community Development

 “A house is to a family what soil is to a plant,” Millard Fuller once said.
 “A plant needs to be rooted.
 A family is like that.
 If a family is not rooted, it will not flourish.
 But once a family is well-rooted, all kinds of wonderful things will begin to happen.”
 Decent shelter is something we all need to thrive, and the years have shown us again and again what a strong foundation a Habitat house can be for an Arizona family.

 Like a seedling, the idea that became Habitat for Humanity first grew from the fertile soil of a community in Georgia.
 It was on the farm that Jordan and Millard and Linda Fuller developed the concept of “partnership housing.”
 The concept centered on those in need of adequate shelter working side by side with volunteers to build decent, affordable houses.

-First, many people think we simply build houses and give them away that is not, in fact, the case.
-We partner with Arizona families who put in hundreds of hours of sweat equity helping build their homes and their neighbors homes and then they pay back and affordable mortgage.
+First, many people think we simply build houses and give them away when that is not, in fact, the case.
+We partner with Arizona families who put in hundreds of hours of sweat equity helping build their homes and their neighbor’s homes and then they pay back an affordable mortgage.
 We then direct those funds back into the community.
-Second, that President Carter started Habitat ,which is also not true, though he certainly is our most notable and hardest working volunteer.
+Second, that President Carter started Habitat, which is also not true, though he certainly is our most notable and hardest working volunteer.